Botox treatment complications

 • Asthma-like symptoms

-These reactions are almost exclusively associated with higher doses of botulinum toxin, such as those used in medical treatments.
-The doses used for cosmetic purposes are much lower.
-If any of these symptoms should occur after a treatment, it is recommended to contact your treating doctor straight away.
+These reactions are more commonly associated with higher doses used in medical treatments.
+The doses used for cosmetic procedures are much lower.
+If any of these symptoms occur after treatment, you should contact your practitioner promptly.

 What Are the Risks of Botox?

-The main risks of a Botox treatment are minor bruising or redness at the injection site.
+The main risks of a Botox treatment include mild bruising or redness at the injection site.
 Allergic reactions are very rare.

 -----------------------